cbusenbu/cbusenbu.github.io/about.md

 	* Machine Learning with MLlib.

 <h4>Currently looking for employment.</h4>
 Chas will be graduating from graduate school in May 2017.
-He is currently looking pursuing a Data Scientist position with group of individuals who value : integrity, respect, learning, and failure.
+He is currently looking/pursuing a Data Scientist position with group of individuals who value : integrity, respect, learning, and failure.

 Chas' Resume is available upon request, just [Say Hello](/contact/).